mhzed/tinysoap/Readme.md

 This module lets you connect to web services using SOAP, in pure javascript, using node or browser.

-This module is branched from node module "soap@0.2.6".
+This module is forked from node module "tinysoap@1.0.2".
 Specific changes are:

-* soap server removed
-* use node-xml@1.0.2 as xml parser, because its pure javascript
-* use jQuery $.ajax for http request, to support browser
-* removed all other dependencies on nodejs modules
+* You don't need jQuery anymore

 Features (copied from soap@0.2.6 Readme.md):

 * Very simple API